Greene County is named for Nathanel Greene, who was a general during the American Revolutionary War.

 Style: Greek Revival

 Description: The building faces west and is a two story blue colored brick structure.
+The building is located in the center of Catskill to the northeast of the courthouse.
 The west front has a one story porch supported by four white colored columns.
 On the second story is arched.
 The roof is hipped.
 The foundation is stone.
 The building served as the courthouse until 1909 and then served as the Masonic Temple and now houses a law firm.

 E – Columbia County